Grand Rapids Uncontested Divorce Attorney

 Although an uncontested divorce removes many of the hurdles to ending a marriage, it does not mean the divorce will happen right away.
 Regardless of whether the divorce is contested or uncontested, there are minimum waiting periods after the filing of a complaint.
 Couples without children have to wait at least 60 days after filing for divorce to have it approved by a court, while those with children have to wait at least 180 days.

-No-Fault Does Not Necessarily Mean Uncontested
+No-fault Does Not Necessarily Mean Uncontested

 In the divorce law realm, the term “no-fault” is used frequently, which some may take to mean the same thing as “uncontested;” however, the two terms are not synonymous and mean different things.